What is Metal Plating?- Definition, Types, & Benefits

 Zinc Plating

-The Sherardizing process is used to coat small hardware items such as screws and nails.
-Items are loaded in a barrel together with zinc dust and heated to approximately 500F.
-The parts are tumbled in the barrel producing a coating that is about 90% zinc and 10% iron.
+The Sherardizing process, is used when coating small hardware components, such as screws and nails.
+The items are placed in a barrel with zinc dust and heated to 500F.

 Cadmium Plating

-It was particularly suited to marine environments where it holds up well against fresh and saltwater.
-Due to safety concerns, its use as a plating material has diminished over the years though it is still available.
-Many aerospace manufacturers have turned to zinc-nickel alloy plating.
+It was very well suited to marine environments, where it holds up well against both fresh and seawater.
+In recent years, due to safety concerns about cadmium, its use as a plating material has declined, but cadmium is still available.
+Most Aerospace manufacturers have used zinc-nickel alloy plating.

 Chrome Plating

-Chromium plating often serves a merely decorative purpose but it also fosters heightened corrosion resistance and hardness, making it useful for industrial applications where wear is a concern.
-Here it is referred to as hard chrome plating, and it is sometimes used to restore tolerances on worn parts.
+Chromium plating is typically decorative in nature, but it also provides additional corrosion resistance and hardness which are valuable in industrial situations where wear is an issue.
+In these instances it is referred to as hard chrome plating, and is even done occasionally to restore tolerances on worn parts.

 Nickel Plating

-Nickel is a popular plating metal, especially because it is useful in electroless plating.
-Nickel plating often coats household products such as doorknobs, cutlery, and shower fixtures for enhanced decoration and wear resistance.
+Nickel is a commonly used plating metal, particularly because it is useful for electroless plating.
+Nickel plating is most often used to provide decorative and wear resistant finishes for household items, such as doorknobs, cutlery, and shower fittings.

 Copper Plating

-Copper is another popular plating metal for applications that require high conductivity and cost-efficiency.
-Copper plating often serves as a strike coating pretreatment for subsequent metal platings, as discussed above.
+Copper is also a popular plating metal for conductivity and cost reasons.
+Copper is almost always used as a strike coating pretreatment before additional metal plating, a function described above.

-There are three types of copper plating processes alkaline, mildly alkaline, and acid.
-Higher alkaline levels deliver superior throwing power but require lower current densities and enhanced safety precautions.
-Health inspectors have linked cyanide in alkaline copper baths to certain health hazards, so it is important to monitor these levels.
+There are three types of copper plating processes – alkaline, mildly alkaline and acid.
+Alkaline copper baths provide better throwing power but require lower current densities and require higher safety standards due to the reference to health hazards related to cyanide levels measured in the alkaline copper baths by the health inspectors.

 Gold Plating